 Informational sessions are held both fall and spring semester.
 The NSE Coordinator will have previous NSE participants available to answer questions and will discuss the NSE program in more depth.

 Eligibility requirements below are applicable at the time of application and at the completion of the term prior to your exchange.

 Applications for the 2018-2019 school year are currently being accepted.
-Deadline is February1st.
+Deadline is during the first week of February.
 Placement decisions will be made in mid-March.

 An application, two letters of recommendation, and a meeting with the NSE Coordinator are all required prior to selection for the program.

 MSUM students often use scholarships, loans and grants to participate.
 Students are awarded financial aid from the campus at which they pay their tuition and fees.
 An MSUM financial aid representative will available to assist students seeking aid for the exchange program.

 Sounds like a great program but you’re not sure where you want to go?
 Check out the NSE website and get information about the member universities and colleges and find out how the program works.